guile-sql

 ⇒ ("SELECT ARRAY[$1, $2, $3]" 1 2 3)

 Note: the handler receives (args state) and must return (values sql-string new-state).
-Use format-expr from (sql core) to format sub-expressions, threading the state.
+Use format-expr to format sub-expressions, threading the state.

 (register-clause! #:fetch